-Learning Management Systems (LMS) come as stand alone products or as part of the HRIS suits.
+Learning Management Systems (LMS) come as stand-alone products or as part of the HRIS suits.

 And, of course, you’ll need to track the results by assessing trainees’ knowledge before, during and after your courses.
-This can be done with a help of quizzes and tests incorporated into the courses.
+This can be done with the help of quizzes and tests incorporated into the courses.

-As a result of a successful course completion, you can issue certificates and even give academic credits (if you are an accredited course provider or if you work with one).
+As a result of successful course completion, you can issue certificates and even give academic credits (if you are an accredited course provider or if you work with one).